 - Automate response and remediation: Continuous vulnerability monitoring, SBOM tracking, automated triage workflows, runtime detection, and policy enforcement help accelerate response times.

-How Eon Enables Secure, Instant Recovery
+How Eon Enables Cyber Recovery and Cloud Ransomware Protection

 Eon is designed to keep backup and recovery infrastructure isolated, resilient, and operational at all times with: